Dialogue Earth

 Dialogue Earth, formerly China Dialogue (中外对话), is an independent, non-profit organisation based in London.
-It was launched on July 3, 2006.
-Dialogue Earth is funded by a range of institutional supporters, including several major charitable foundations.
+It was founded on July 3, 2006 by British journalist Isabel Hilton.
+Dialogue Earth is funded by a range of institutional supporters, including the David and Lucile Packard Foundation and the Sigrid Rausing Trust.

 It focuses on the environment, especially in China, although it has an interest in environment and sustainability issues around the world.

-It features articles by Chinese and non-Chinese authors from a variety of perspectives.
-These include an interview with former US vice-president Al Gore and Chinese economist Hu Angang.
-Other contributors include Pan Yue who was named New Statesman Person of the Year 2007, and Ma Jun a leading Chinese environmentalist named by Time magazine as one of its 100 most important people in 2006.

 Dialogue Earth formerly operated China Dialogue; The Third Pole, which reported on the Himalayan watershed; Diálogo Chino, on the Chinese relationship with Latin America; and China Dialogue Ocean.

 History

 Dialogue Earth was started in 2006 as China Dialogue.

+In 2007, Isabel Hilton published an interview in the organisation's website with former US vice-president Al Gore on the issue of climate change.

-In 2011, it played a significant role in public discourse about air pollution in Beijing, after publishing a report comparing official air pollution figures with figures published by the US embassy in Beijing; the public discussions led to a change in policy by the Chinese environmental ministry.
+In 2011, China Dialogue played a significant role in public discourse about air pollution in Beijing, after publishing a report comparing official air pollution figures with figures published by the US embassy in Beijing; the public discussions led to a change in policy by the Chinese environmental ministry.

 Increasing restrictions on journalism in China have brought challenges for the organization.
 It closed its Beijing office in 2022.
 It was renamed as Dialogue Earth in April 2024.